jasonhemann/20FA-2800/syllabus.md

   result, you will be contacted by a member of the university’s telehealth team who will provide you with next steps.

-* "Do a Daily Wellness Check ([wellness-check.northeastern.edu](https://wellness-check.northeastern.edu)), wash your hands well and regularly, and disinfect high-touch surfaces and spaces.
+* Do a Daily Wellness Check ([wellness-check.northeastern.edu](https://wellness-check.northeastern.edu)), wash your hands well and regularly, and disinfect high-touch surfaces and spaces.